Mbucari/GEHistoricalImagery/docs/info.md

 Optional.
 The maximum zoom level in a range to query.
 Cannot be used with the `--zoom` option.

 ### `--output=<info.json>` (`-o <info.json>`)
 Optional.
-File path to save the info data as JSON.
-Use `-o -` to write the JSON to the console's standard output.
+File path to save the info data as GeoJSON.
+Use `-o -` to write the GeoJSON to the console's standard output.

 ### `--parallel <N>` (`-p <N>`)
 Optional.
 The number of concurrent downloads and image processing threads.
 This number is capped to 10 when using `--provider=Wayback` because I determined empirically that any higher number resulted in a reduced speed.
 Default is `ALL_CPUS`